julienherrero/awesome-list/README.md

 - [jgilfelt/chuck](https://github.com/jgilfelt/chuck) - An in-app HTTP inspector for Android OkHttp clients
 - [jonfinerty/Once](https://github.com/jonfinerty/Once) - A small Android library to manage one-off operations.
 - [jpetitto/validator](https://github.com/jpetitto/validator) - A tiny library for easily validating TextInputLayouts in Android
-- [jplag/JPlag](https://github.com/jplag/JPlag) - State-of-the-Art Source Code Plagiarism & Collusion Detection
+- [jplag/JPlag](https://github.com/jplag/JPlag) - State-of-the-Art Source Code Plagiarism & Collusion Detection.
+Check for plagiarism in a set of programs.
 - [jraska/livedata-testing](https://github.com/jraska/livedata-testing) - TestObserver to easily test LiveData and make assertions on them.
 - [jrvansuita/MaterialAbout](https://github.com/jrvansuita/MaterialAbout) - 🔖 It's a material-design about screen to use on your Android apps.
 A developer profile and application information easy to integrate.
 - [kyleduo/SwitchButton](https://github.com/kyleduo/SwitchButton) - A cute widget of Switch Button for  you to create beautiful and friendly UI.